STRML/Healthcare.gov-Marketplace/README.md

-This repository is an unofficial bug tracker and pull request target for fixes to [healthcare.gov/marketplace](https://healthcare.gov/marketplace/global/en_US/registration), the latest boondoggle from HHS & CGI Federal.
+This repository is an unofficial bug tracker and pull request target for fixes to [healthcare.gov/marketplace](https://healthcare.gov/marketplace/global/en_US/registration), the much-maligned backend piece created by CGI Federal.
+Please post issues you've been having with the marketplace here.

 This repository attempts to be a working clone of the marketplace.
 You should be able to run this on a local web server and access healthcare.gov in the same way.